matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 If you are logged into Riot, you can find an `access token` for the logged-in user on the Settings page.

-If the homeserver you're logging in to supports logging in with a password, ye can also retrieve an `access token` programmatically using the API.
+If the homeserver you're logging in to supports logging in with a password, you can also retrieve an `access token` programmatically using the API.
 To do this, create a new `client` with no authentication parameters, then call `client.login()` with `"m.login.password"`:

 ```javascript
 const client = sdk.createClient("https://matrix.org");